AdobeDocs/experience-platform.en/help/rtcdp/destinations/email-marketing-destinations.md

 ## Configure file names

-For information about the segment schedule and file name editing options, refer to the [Configure](/help/rtcdp/destinations/activate-destinations.md#configure) step in the activate destinations tutorial.
+For information about the file name editing options, refer to the [Configure](/help/rtcdp/destinations/activate-destinations.md#configure) step in the activate destinations tutorial.

 ## Select attributes - Select which schema fields to use as destination attributes in your exported files {#destination-attributes}